-The Maternity Grant is a single (tax free) payment of £650.58 to help with the general cost of having a baby.
+The Parental Grant is a single (tax free) payment of £674.94 to help with the general cost of bringing a child into your family.
 It's normally paid directly into your bank account.

-If you have multiple births (twins, triplets or more), you'll get this amount for each baby.
+If you have multiple children (twins, triplets or more), you'll get this amount for each child.

-Maternity Allowance is paid weekly to help you take time off work to have a baby.
-It’s paid for a maximum of 18 weeks.
+Parental Allowance is paid weekly to help you take time off work to spend with a child.
+It’s paid for a maximum of 32 weeks shared between up to two parents.

-The current rate for Maternity Allowance is £216.86 a week, paid directly into your bank account.
+The current rate for Parental Allowance is £224.98 a week, paid directly into your bank account.

-One allowance is paid per pregnancy.
-The amount is not increased if you have twins or triplets.
+One allowance is paid per pregnancy or adoption.
+The amount is not increased if you have or adopt twins or triplets.

 If you stay at home to care for a child under school age, or you work 20 hours or less per week, you can apply to protect your Social Security contribution record with a credit called Home Responsibility Protection.